-Patrick Thomas joined the Spectrum News 1 team in Raleigh as a storyteller full of curiosity.
-He is happy to be reporting on people around Tobacco Road and finding out what makes them tick.
+Patrick Thomas joined the Spectrum News team in Raleigh as a storyteller full of curiosity.
+He is happy to be reporting on the people around Tobacco Road and what makes them tick.

-After working in Boston, this Alabama native moved someplace even colder and survived three snowy winters in Bangor, Maine, working for ABC 7/FOX 22.
-Maine is also where Patrick won a Spot News award from the Maine Broadcasters Association.
+After Boston, this Alabama native moved someplace even colder and survived three snowy winters in Bangor, Maine, working for ABC 7/FOX 22.
+Maine is also where Patrick won a spot news award from the Maine Broadcasters Association.